Honda Clarity Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Honda Clarity insurance rates for additional coverage choices and driver risks.
+The chart below shows estimated Honda Clarity insurance rates for additional coverage choices and driver risks.

-- Using low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,556
+- Choosing low $100 deductibles for comprehensive and collision insurance will cost an extra $286 every year

-- Drivers who are prone to accidents and violations could pay at least $2,756 or more
+- Higher-risk drivers with multiple violations and an at-fault accident could pay at least $2,756 or more

-- The cost for full coverage for a 16-year-old driver can be $4,918 a year
+- Policy cost for full coverage for a teen driver can be $4,918 a year

-Car insurance rates for a Honda Clarity can also vary considerably based on your driver profile, the trim level and model year, and deductibles and policy limits.
+Insurance rates for a Honda Clarity also range considerably based on your risk profile, the trim level of your Clarity, and deductibles and policy limits.

-Older drivers with no driving violations and high deductibles may pay as low as $1,200 per year on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers will be charged as much as $4,900 a year.
+Older drivers with a clean driving record and high deductibles may pay as little as $1,200 per year on average, or $100 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers can expect to pay as much as $4,900 a year.
 View Rates by Age

-Where you live makes a big difference in Honda Clarity insurance prices.
-A 40-year-old driver could pay as low as $920 a year in states like New Hampshire, Ohio, and Utah, or be forced to pay as much as $1,710 on average in Florida, Michigan, and New York.
+Your home state makes a big difference in Honda Clarity insurance prices.
+A 40-year-old driver could pay as low as $840 a year in states like Idaho, Maine, and Iowa, or as much as $1,810 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |